dblock/code.dblock.org/_posts/2021/2021-06-15-running-github-actions-locally-using-act.markdown

 ### Environment

 The current workflow implementation checks out OpenSearch and builds it, thus needing a token to `git clone` from GitHub.
-Create a `.env` file with a read-only GitHub token.
+Create a `.secrets` file with a read-only GitHub token.
+This gets automatically picked up by act.

 ```
 GITHUB_TOKEN=valid-token